opensearch-project/documentation-website/_install-and-configure/install-opensearch/debian.md

 # DEB

-Installing OpenSearch using the APT package manager simplifies the process considerably compared to the [Tarball]({{site.url}}{{site.baseurl}}/opensearch/install/tar/) method.
+Installing OpenSearch using the Advanced Packaging Tool (APT) package manager simplifies the process considerably compared to the [Tarball]({{site.url}}{{site.baseurl}}/opensearch/install/tar/) method.
 Several technical considerations, such as the installation path, location of configuration files, and creation of a service managed by `systemd`, as examples, are handled automatically by the package manager.

 Generally speaking, installing OpenSearch from the DEB distribution can be broken down into a few steps: